DaniAhn/downloads-manager/README.md

 ```
 python downloads-manager.py clear <folder_name|All>
 ```
 The folder name is case-sensitive.
-The selected folder will be completely emptied into the recycle bin.
+The selected folder will be completely emptied into the Recycle Bin.
 If All is selected, the script will empty all of the folders in the organization structure.
 ## Authors
 Daniel Ahn